ryjen/ryjen.github.io/content/post/deep_thoughts.md

 If you are familiar with 90s Saturday Night Live, you may be familiar with a skit called "Deep Thoughts with Jack Handy".

 This is the simpleton who looks in the mirror and says the famous words "Your good enough, smart enough and gosh darn it.... people like you".
+Needless to say, his deep thoughts were not so deep.

-I tend to have an active mind, so going to log some deep thoughts:
+I tend to have an active mind, so might be interesting to log some deep thoughts:

 # Deep Thoughts With RJ